 In FAQ 44 issued on May 5, 2020, the SBA stated that its affiliation rules at 13 C.F.R.
 121.301(f) apply with regard to counting the employees of foreign and U.S. affiliates.
 Specifically, it said that: “For purposes of the PPP’s 500 or fewer employee size standard, an applicant must count all of its employees and the employees of its U.S. and foreign affiliates, absent a waiver of or an exception to the affiliation rules.
 13 C.F.R.
 121.301(f)(6).
 Business concerns seeking to qualify as a ‘small business concern’ under section 3 of the Small Business Act (15 U.S.C.
 632) on the basis of the employee-based size standard must do the same[.]”

-8. Are some TPM businesses not eligible to participate in the Paycheck Protection Program?
+8. Are some technology businesses not eligible to participate in the Paycheck Protection Program?

 Yes.
-Government-owned entities (except for businesses owned or controlled by a Native American tribe) are not eligible.
-Some marinas are not eligible.
-In addition, some industries (like cannabis and some passive businesses which involve real estate – like management companies, developers, shopping centers, residential facilities, etc.) are also prohibited.
-And some activities (like legal gambling (with some limits), financial businesses, household employers, private clubs, loan packagers, etc.) are not eligible.
+Because private equity firms and hedge funds are primarily engaged in passive investment or speculation, such businesses are ineligible to receive a PPP loan.
+Technology businesses that are part of a private equity or hedge fund portfolio of investments may also be deemed ineligible to receive PPP loans due to the SBA’s affiliation rules.
+See Question 6 above.
+Some online retailers and data processing companies are not eligible.
+In addition, some industries (like cannabis and some passive businesses that involve real estate, like management companies, developers, shopping centers, residential facilities, etc.) are also prohibited.
+Businesses that lease land for the installation of cell towers, solar panels, or wind turbines are also ineligible because the SBA classifies these business as passive.
+However, the business that operates the cell towers, solar panels, or wind turbines is eligible.
+Some activities (like legal gambling (with some limits), financial businesses, household employers, private clubs, loan packagers, etc.) are not eligible.
 For a list of ineligible businesses, see 13 CFR 120.110 (“What businesses are ineligible for SBA business loans?”) and the SBA’s Standard Operating Procedure (SOP) 50 10 5, Subpart B, Chapter 2, except for nonprofit organizations authorized under the CARES Act.
 Also see Schwabe article Businesses Ineligible for the Paycheck Protection Program.

-In limited circumstances, in which certain businesses engaged in renting or leasing may be eligible.
+In limited circumstances, certain businesses engaged in renting or leasing may be eligible.
 For example:

 - Businesses that are licensed as nursing homes or assisted living facilities and provide healthcare and/or medical services.

-PPP loans may be available to tenants of commercial real estate meeting the eligibility requirements and forgiven under the program to the extent the funds are used to cover not only payroll and other qualifying costs, but also rent payments.
+PPP loans may be available to tenants of commercial real estate meeting the eligibility requirements, and such loans may be forgiven under the program to the extent the funds are used to cover payroll and other qualifying costs, such as rent payments.
 This may indirectly benefit passive real estate businesses in the short term.
-Note, however, that that no more than 40% of the forgiven amount may be for non-payroll cost.
+Note, however, that no more than 40% of the forgiven amount may be for non-payroll costs.
 See Question 13.

-9. What time periods should borrowers use to determine their number of employees and payroll costs?
+9. What time period should borrowers use to determine their number of employees and payroll costs?
 For seasonal employers, what time periods determine eligibility?

-For purposes of applying an employee-based size standard, borrowers may use their average employment over the previous 12 months or from calendar year 2019, or for seasonal employers, a 12-week period between February 15, 2019, or March 1, 2019 and ending June 30, 2019.
-Alternatively, borrowers may elect to use the SBA’s usual calculation: the average number of employees per pay period in the 12 completed calendar months prior to the date of the loan application (or the average number of employees for each of the pay periods that the business has been operational, if it has not been operational for 12 months).
+For purposes of applying the employee based size standard, borrowers may use their average employment over the previous 12 months or from calendar year 2019, or for seasonal employers, the 12-week period between February 15, 2019, or March 1, 2019 and ending June 30, 2019.
+Alternatively, borrowers may elect to use the SBA’s usual calculation: the average number of employees per pay period in the 12 completed calendar months prior to the date of the loan application (or the average number of employees for each of the pay periods that the business has been operational, if the business has not been operational for 12 months).

 For purposes of determining whether a seasonal employer is eligible and in operation as of February 15, 2020, a lender may consider whether the seasonal employer was in operation:

-10. May all employees be included in the PPP calculation?
+10. May all employees be included in the PPP payroll cost calculation?
 Is there any limitation based on immigration status (such as H-2A and H-2B) or U.S. citizenship?

 - The principal residence depends upon all the facts and circumstances;

-- In addition to the individual’s use of the property, relevant factors in determining a person’s principal residence, include, but are not limited to –
+- In addition to an individual’s use of the property, relevant factors in determining a person’s principal residence, include, but are not limited to –

 - The individual’s place of employment;